The fabric of a janker

 The two basic versions of jankers

-Jankers made for men feature dear horn buttons (see photo above), but metal buttons exist that look coin like with some eagle imprint.
-Women jankers rarely have horn buttons, but coin or edelweiss featuring metal buttons.
+Jankers made for men feature dear horn buttons (see photo above and below), but metal buttons exist that look like coins.
+They often have some eagle imprint.
+Women jankers rarely have horn buttons, but eagle or edelweiss featuring metal buttons.

 A janker in a long version serves as a coat and is called Innsbrucker (photo below).
-It is great for humid weather.
+It is great for humid, windy weather.
+The women’s version often has a hood (see Munich store window photo later in this post).

 Janker cut for women